Can You Cook Soup in a Dutch Oven: 5 Tips for Great Soup

 Add the remaining ingredients.

-If you choose the stovetop option – low and slow heat so prevent any soup from sticking to the bottom of the Dutch oven.
+If you choose the stovetop option – low and slow heat to prevent any soup from sticking to the bottom of the Dutch oven.

-Tip – Check out this list of plant based soup thickeners
+Tip – Check out this list of vegan and plant based recipe soup thickeners

 Why Use a Dutch Oven to Make Soup?